 Written By Colleen Thompson

-If you’re unsure if your camping trip qualifies as glamping, ask yourself a few pointed questions.
+If you’re unsure if your camping trip in North Carolina qualifies as glamping, ask yourself a few pointed questions.
 Are sitting comfortably in a cushioned Adirondack, sipping an ice-cold glass of organic bubbly, with your feet up outside your yurt?
 Well yes, you’re probably glamping.
 Is there a chandelier gently tinkling from your tent pole?
 Yup, glamping.
 Are you screaming wildly, fleeing from your cold damp sleeping bag because something is crawling up your leg?
 Probably just regular old camping.
+If you’re looking for a glamping experience close to home in North Carolina, fear not, we have you covered.

-We’ve rounded up a few ideas to get you clamping in North Carolina this summer.
+We’ve rounded up a few ideas to get you glamping in North Carolina.
 These rentals take luxury camping to a whole new level.
 From a solar-powered modern yurt and converted retro airstream to a hand-painted tepee and luxury Bell tents.
 Less time spent pitching that tent means more time relaxing, sipping margaritas, or gazing at the stars.
 The best part – no assembly required.

 If your idea of being outdoorsy involves the first two scenarios above, then glamping might just be your kind of camping.
 From down-filled duvets, crystal glassware and cooked meals to sleeping in luxury tree houses, tepees, pods and vintage Airstreams – glamping combines glamour with the outdoors, giving campers chance to appreciate nature without sacrificing comfort.

-It went from being a bit of joke to an entire industry now catering to it.
-As a testament to how strong the trend is, the first Global Glamping Summit was held in April in Colorado with another one happening in California in November.
-There are now dedicated websites to plan your next trip like glamping.com, and Glamping Hub, and the soon to be launched Glampingmap.com, created by a community of Glamping Camp owners who are passionate about sharing their love of comfort in the outdoors.
+It went from being a bit of joke to an entire industry now catering to clamping.
+As a testament to just how strong this trend is, the first Global Glamping Summit was held in April in Colorado with another one is happening in California in November.
+There are now dedicated websites to plan your next trip like glamping.com, and Glamping Hub, created by a community of Glamping camp owners who are passionate about sharing their love of comfort in the outdoors.

 Setup by husband and wife team Kristi and Ian Balding in Wilmington, NC, Epic Excursions, started an extension of their custom surf and paddleboard company, Ian Balding Paddle & Surf.
 They offer all sorts of charters ranging from half and full day charters, paddle boarding charters, sunset cruises and surf charters.
-The experience starts with transportation on a comfortable deck boat over to one of the region’s beautiful islands, where guests will find their tent set up and ready for a wonderful night of glamping.
-They provide everything you would need for a comfortable night, from firewood to cooking supplies.
-When it’s all over they pack up and provide boat transportation back to the dock.
-They also offer a glamping experience in a 1961, 21-foot Airstream Tradewind, affectionately referred to as “Pearl” – renting it as an option on Airbnb as a comfy living space with lots of style.
-They will deliver and setup the Airstream anywhere within the Wilmington area.
+The experience starts with transportation on a comfortable deck boat over to one of the region’s beautiful islands.
+Guests will find their tent set up and ready for a wonderful night of glamping.
+Epic Excursions provides everything you would need for your glamping experience, like firewood and cooking supplies.
+You can also opt for a glamping experience in a 1961, 21-foot Airstream Tradewind, affectionately referred to as “Pearl” – renting it as an option on Airbnb as a comfy living space with lots of style.
+The Airstream will be delivered and setup anywhere within the Wilmington, North Carolina area.

 A luxury 22’ hand painted, solar powered tepee awaits you.
 Situated on 150 acres of pristine mountain land in the heart of the Blue Ridge Mountains.
 With beautiful views and cool temperatures at 4,000 feet elevation, it’s a great way to enjoy camping without actually roughing it.
 The tepee is furnished with a queen size bed, complete with high-quality linens.
-There are miles of hiking trails, a large open field that is great for all kinds of games and a trout pond.
-It’s also home to Music Fest at Blue Bear Mountain, held each year in September.
+There are miles of hiking trails, a large open field that is great for all kinds of games and a trout pond and it is also home to the Music Fest which is held at Blue Bear Mountain each year in September.

 Hot Springs, NC